Wavefront Reconstruction for Fractional Lateral Shear Measurements using Weighted Integer Shear Averages: Dominant error reduction using multiple integer-shear averaging

 Then, the factor of the first term on the right-hand side can be transformed in the same way as the derivation of \EQ{eq:def-err-phidag} to \EQ{eq:err-phidag}, and the difference $\hatd_{s;\sI}^{\dagger}(x)$ becomes

 The difference between $d_{s;\sI}^{\dagger}(x)$ in \EQ{eq:err-dagger2} and $d_{s;\sI}^{\dagger*}(x)$ in \EQ{eq:err-phidag} is whether the derivatives of $\hatd_{s;\sI}^{\dagger}(x)$ are included .
-To evaluate $\hatds$-dependency of $d_{s;\sI}^{\dagger}(x)$, we must evaluate dominant term of the right-hand side.
+To evaluate $\hatds$-dependency of $d_{s;\sI}^{\dagger}(x)$, we must evaluate the dominant term of the right-hand side.
 The dominant term of the first term is the first order of $\hatds$ because $|\hatds|<1$.
 However, the dominant term in the last term is unknown from the form of \EQ{eq:err-dagger2} because the nature of the derivatives, $d_{s;\sI}^{\dagger\,(n)}(x)$ is unknown.
-The derivatives are expressed as a recursive form by taking differentiation of \EQ{eq:err-dagger2}.
+The derivatives are expressed as a recursive form by taking the differentiation of \EQ{eq:err-dagger2}.

 where we applied $\hatd_{s;\sI}^{\dagger(0)}(x)=d_{s;\sI}^\dagger(x)$ from \EQ{eq:differential-hat} with $p=0$.
-To examine the nature of $d_{s;\sI}^{\dagger}(x)$, we first evaluate the zeroth order term of $\hatds$, since it may become a larger term than the first order term.
-The minimum order of $\hatds$ in the first term on the right-hand side of \EQ{eq:err-dagger2} is the first order of $\hatds$ as mentioned above; therefore, the zeroth order is only included in higher order derivatives of $d_{s;\sI}^{\dagger}(x)$ at the last term.
-The derivative shown in \EQ{eq:der_err-dagger2} also includes the zeroth order term only at the last term.
-When we evaluate it sequentially, we obtain the zeroth order term $\hatA_0(x)$ as
+To examine the nature of $d_{s;\sI}^{\dagger}(x)$, we first evaluate the zeroth-order term of $\hatds$, since it may become a larger term than the first-order term.
+The minimum order of $\hatds$ in the first term on the right-hand side of \EQ{eq:err-dagger2} is the first order of $\hatds$ as mentioned above; therefore, the zeroth order is only included in higher-order derivatives of $d_{s;\sI}^{\dagger}(x)$ at the last term.
+The derivative shown in \EQ{eq:der_err-dagger2} also includes the zeroth-order term only at the last term.
+When we evaluate it sequentially, we obtain the zeroth-order term $\hatA_0(x)$ as